Anpliat/Citations-Graph-Database_Neo4j_CODE/README.md

 We created a graph database in Neo4j and via Neo4j browser, we imported the dataset and wrote queries using Cypher scripting language, which is supported by Neo4j.

 ### Dataset
 The data were derived from the DBLP citation network, which contains authors, articles, venues and citations between articles.
+The dataset can be downloaded from:

 The dataset consists of the following csv files:
 * ArticleNodes.csv: Contains info about Article nodes (id, title, year, abstract).
 * AuthorNodes.csv: Contains the names of the authors.
 * VenueNodes.csv: Contains the names of the venues.